 Sleeping in an old German fort

 After a relaxed night, on a thick mattress, in our tent we drove towards Biharamulo.
-On the utmost top of the hill there was an old German fort which was kind of transformed to a guesthouse and camping.
+On the utmost top of the hill there was an old German fort which was kind of transformed into a guesthouse and camping.
 This sure sounds prettier than it was.
 We could park our car between two walls, the mice poo was quickly removed out of the toilet and the showers were cold.
 Nevertheless it was a good place to stay and we were accompanied by Davy, the owner’s son who only spoke Swahili.
 He found our laptop to be super interesting and when he saw a photo of us he just said ‘Mzungu!’ (which means ‘white person’) and started to laugh super loud.

 Rwanda, what a difference

 Urugo Women’s Opportunity Centre

 The campsite is part of a larger initiative where they do all kind of things to empower women.
 The horrible genocide in 1994 in Rwanda left many widows in the country.
-At Urugo they organise workshops, have a restaurant, a coffeeshop and a guesthouse and they make their own yoghurt which they sell.
+At Urugo they organize workshops, have a restaurant, a coffee shop and a guesthouse and they make their own yoghurt which they sell.
 We spend three lovely nights there overlooking the impressive valley.
 It wasn’t just relaxing since we had to wash our clothes two days in a row to get everything clean again ;-)!